 Machaca Con Huevos is an easy & savory breakfast made with the famous Machaca from the northern states in Mexico.
 The dried beef is mixed with onions, chile verde, tomatoes and scrambled eggs.

 It’s a typical dish of Sonora where they have the best beef in the country!
-The meat used to make is “Pulpa Negra” or top round steak in english.
+The meat used to make Machaca is “Pulpa Negra” or top round steak in english.
 It’s very lean meat that makes it perfect for the drying process.

 How is Machaca made?

 - First, the meat is cut very thinly and salted.
 Then is hung outside in a sunny place.
 In Mexico, they make mesh cages to place the meat inside and to keep it from flies going in.
+This method does not require refrigeration since the salt protects the meat from getting spoiled.

 Do not confuse authentic Machaca with shredded beef.
 The process to making it is very different and much more labor intensive.

-- Machaca – if you don’t want to make your own, you can purchase in your latin stores.
+- Machaca: if you don’t want to make your own, you can purchase in your latin stores.
 Luckily some it’s starting to become more popular and you can also buy it online!

-- Onions – you can use your favorite kind (red, yellow, white and even scallions)
+- Onions: you can use your favorite kind (red, yellow, white and even scallions).

-- Tomatoes – make sure they’re ripe
+- Tomatoes: make sure they’re ripe.

 - Eggs